DominikaDu/dominikadu.github.io/research.md

 #### Studying Quantum Gravity through Precision Quantum Metrology

-At the beginning of my graduate studies at MIT, I joined the [Quantum and Precision Measurements Group](precision.mit.edu).
-Here, I used precision quantum metrology to study the interface between quantum physics and gravity, one of the biggest remaining puzzles of modern Physics.
+I am a past member of the [Quantum and Precision Measurements Group](precision.mit.edu), where I used precision quantum metrology for the development of a novel, state-of-the-art force detector to study the interface between quantum physics and gravity.
 {: style="text-align: justify"}

 #### Past projects: